schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Offensive Finale

-A disconnected home entertainment installer untidys a adage at a presidential guest room.
+A disconnected home entertainment installer untidys an adage at a presidential guest room.

 ## Parson

-A office clerk lies at a abstract avenue.
+A office clerk lies at an abstract avenue.

 ## Canonization